phoenixframework/phoenix_live_view/guides/client/uploads-external.md

 The largest object that can be uploaded to S3 in a single PUT is 5 GB according to the [faq](https://aws.amazon.com/s3/faqs/#:~:text=Individual%20Amazon%20S3%20objects%20can,using%20the%20multipart%20upload%20capability.).
 For larger file uploads, consider using chunking as shown [above](#chunked-http-uploads).

-In order to enforce all of your file constraints when uploading to S3, it is necessary to perform a multipart form POST with your file data.

-This guide assumes an existing S3 bucket with the correct CORS configuration which allows uploading directly to the bucket.
+This guide assumes an existing S3 bucket is set up with the correct CORS configuration which allows uploading directly to the bucket.

 An example CORS config is: